-2018 Retention Plan
+2019 Retention Plan

-On June 20, 2018, we adopted the Retention Plan to provide (i) cash retention payments to all remaining employees of the Company in order to induce such employees to remain employee by the Company through December 31, 2018, and (ii) stock option grants to all remaining employees of the
+On July 3, 2019, we adopted the 2019 Retention Plan to provide (i) cash retention payments to all remaining employees of the Company, except for Mr. Altomari, in order to induce such employees to remain employed by the

-Company in order to induce such employees to remain employed by the Company through December 31, 2019.
+Company through the approval of Twirla, and (ii) stock option grants to all remaining employees of the Company, except for Mr. Altomari, in order to induce such employees to remain employed by the Company through the approval of Twirla.

-Employees who participated in the Retention Plan and (i) remained continuously employed by the Company through December 31, 2018 or (ii) were terminated by the Company other than for cause (as defined in an applicable employment agreement, or, if no employment agreement exists, as determined by the Company in good faith) prior to December 31, 2018, were paid a lump-sum cash payment in an amount determined by the compensation committee of our board of directors at the time of the adoption of the Retention Plan.
-Eligible employees who terminated service prior to December 31, 2018 for any reason other than termination of employment by the Company without cause, did not receive retention payments.
-The cash retention payments were made in January 2019.
+Employees who participated in the Retention Plan and (i) remained continuously employed by the Company through the approval of Twirla were paid a lump-sum cash payment in an amount determined by the compensation committee of our board of directors at the time of the adoption of the 2019 Retention Plan.
+Eligible employees who terminated service prior to the approval of Twirla did not receive retention payments.
+The cash retention payments were made in February 2020.

-In addition, all remaining employees were granted a stock option to purchase the number of shares of common stock of the Company as approved by our board's compensation committee, with a per share exercise price of \$0.58 which was equal to the closing price of the Company's common stock as reported by Nasdaq on June 20, 2018.
-Each option will vest in four equal 25% installments on the following dates: (i) June 20, 2018, (ii) December 31, 2018, (iii) June 30, 2019, and (iv) December 31, 2019.
+In addition, all remaining employees were granted a stock option to purchase the number of shares of common stock of the Company as approved by our board's compensation committee, with a per share exercise price of \$1.48 which was equal to the closing price of the Company's common stock as reported by Nasdaq on July 3, 2019.
+Each option will vest in two equal 50% installments on each of July 3, 2020 and December 31, 2020.
+In addition, the vesting schedule for stock options granted in January 2019 was amended for all employees holding such options who were employed on July 3, 2019, except for Mr. Altomari, as follows: 50% of the option vested on January 29, 2020, 25% will vest on June 30, 2020 and the remaining 25% will vest on December 31, 2020.

 Messrs.
-Altomari and Coiante, and Dr. Garner are participating in the Retention Plan.
-On January 4, 2019, they each received a cash retention payment of \$100,000.
-In addition, they were each granted a stock option to purchase 150,000 shares of the Company's common stock on the terms described above.
+Gilmore and Conway are participating in the 2019 Retention Plan.
+On February 19, 2020, Mr. Gilmore received a cash retention payment of \$100,000 and Mr. Conway received a cash retention payment of \$50,000.
+In addition, Mr. Gilmore was granted a stock option to purchase 150,000 shares of the Company's common stock and Mr. Conway was granted a stock option to purchase of the Company's common stock, each on the terms described above.